garden-io/garden/examples/gatsby-code-sync/README.md

 # Code synchronization example project with Gatsby.js

-This project shows how you can configure Garden to use **code synchronization**.
-We'll use [Gatsby.js](https://www.gatsbyjs.org/), a static site generator with built-in hot reload support to try out the functionality.
+This project shows how you can configure Garden to use dev mode for code synchronization.
+We'll use [Gatsby.js](https://www.gatsbyjs.org/), a static site generator with built-in live reload support to try out the functionality.

 ## Usage